hpi-sam/digital-fuesim-manv/frontend/README.md

 -   We are using [Bootstrap](https://getbootstrap.com) as a style framework.
 -   Where should I put my CSS?
 (Guideline)
     1. Use Bootstrap classes whenever possible (look at the [utility classes](https://getbootstrap.com/docs/5.0/utilities/api/)).
-    2. If you can reuse the styling, add a class to the [style.scss](./src/styles.scss) (or the component's-`.scss` if it's only used there).
+    2. If you can reuse the styling, add a class to the [style.scss](./src/styles.scss) (or the components SCSS if it's only used there).
     3. If the styling is custom and only applicable to one specific element, use inline CSS.
-    4. If the inline styling is very big, complicated, or makes use of any SCSS or advanced CSS not applicable to inline styles, put it into the component's SCSS file.
+    4. If the inline styling is very big, complicated, or makes use of any SCSS or advanced CSS not applicable to inline styles, put it into the components SCSS file.
     -   See also [Bootstraps best practices](https://getbootstrap.com/docs/5.0/extend/approach/#summary).

 ### Templates